 June 15th is World Elder Abuse Awareness Day.
 People across the world use their collective voice to raise awareness about abuse against older persons.
 Elder abuse is an issue that affects millions of older adults and has negative effects on their health and well-being.
-It is estimated that 16% of older adults over the age of 60 have been affected by some form of abuse.
-Doing something starts with an awareness of types, the signs and symptoms of abuse, and risk factors.
+It is estimated that 16% of seniors over the age of 60 have been affected by some form of abuse.
+Doing something starts with becoming aware of the types and signs of elder abuse to look out for.

 COVID-19 pandemic and increase in abuse of older adults

 During this COVID-19 pandemic, there have been reports of increased calls to helplines regarding abuse concerns, so the percentage may be even higher than the estimated 16 %.
 The CEO of CanAge, a national seniors advocacy group, states: “On a usual day, one-in-five older Canadians are subject to elder abuse.
 We are seeing a tenfold increase in elder abuse across the community.”